Updated: 8/3/20 | August 3rd, 2020

 We want to be more independent.

-So often we go through life without really thinking about where we are heading.
-One day turns into the next and all those things we desire to do and become seem to pile up while we look for the perfect day to start.
+But often we go through life without really thinking about where we are heading.
+One day turns into the next and all those things we desire to do and become get put on hold while we look for that perfect day when “life” won’t get in the way.

 That’s why most new year’s resolutions fail.
-We create a long list of things to accomplish in the new year but, in the end, most of us give up, overwhelmed by all we want to do.
+We create a long list of things to accomplish but give up as we become overwhelmed.

 So when people tell me all the ways they want to improve their lives, my advice to them is to travel for one simple reason: